lgswa-25t2/milestone/m1/2-ArchitecturalDrivers.md

 - Environment - During normal development
 - Response
   - Unregistered aircraft are visually flagged in the UI and recorded in system logs
-  - The feature is implemented without altering existing aircraft tracking or display logic
 - Response Measure
-  - Feature added as separate module preserving existing modules
   - Implemented and tested within 3 person days

 **Related approach** : refer to [Approach 04](./approachs/approach04.md)